Science Fiction Theatre: General

 From 1955 to 1957, Science Fiction Theatre, a semi-documentary television series, explored the what if's of modern science.
 Placing an emphasis on science before fiction, television viewers were treated to a variety of complex challenges from mental telepathy, robots, man-eating ants, killer trees, man's first flight into space and time travel.
 Hosted by Truman Bradley, a radio/TV announcer and 1940s film actor, each episode featured stories which had an extrapolated scientific or pseudo scientific emphasis based on actual scientific data available at the time.
 Typically, the stories related to the life or work of scientists, engineers, inventors, and explorers, the program concentrated on such concepts as space flight, robots, telepathy, flying saucers, time travel, and the intervention of extraterrestrials in human affairs.
 With few exceptions, the stories were original concepts based on articles from recent issues of Scientific American, issues of which can be seen on Bradley's desk in a number of episodes.

 The first season was filmed on 35mm Eastmancolor negative, which was then not considered the best color available for television, often fading over time due to vinegar deterioration.
 Syndication packages for a second season were renewed at an 80 percent retention ratio, borderline for color production.
 In March 1956, producer Ivan Tors agreed with Frederick Ziv to produce the program in black and white to offset production expenses in return for a second season.

 Like the syndicated Out There and Tales of Tomorrow anthology series before it, Science Fiction Theatre was a predecessor to later science-fiction anthology shows such as The Twilight Zone and The Outer Limits.

 The show had no fixed cast other than the host, although a number of actors appeared in multiple episodes in different roles.
-Michael Fox (7ep.), Dick Foran (4ep.), Marshall Thompson (7ep.), Dabbs Greer (3ep.), Arthur Franz (5ep.), Whit Bissell (3ep.), Judith Ames (6ep.), and Bruce Bennett (5ep.) appeared in more episodes than most.
+Michael Fox (7ep.), Dick Foran (4ep.), Marshall Thompson (7ep.), Dabbs Greer (3ep.), John Doucette (3 ep.), Arthur Franz (5ep.), Whit Bissell (3ep.), Judith Ames (6ep.), and Bruce Bennett (5ep.) appeared in more episodes than most.
 The show also featured stars such as Basil Rathbone, Kenneth Tobey (2ep.), Victor Jory, Gene Barry (2ep.), DeForest Kelley (3ep.), Phyllis Coates and Vincent Price (2ep.).
 Edmund Gwenn (2ep.) and Ruth Hussey (2ep.) were the highest-paid actors for the series, earning $2,500 each for a three-day filming, followed by Gene Lockhart (2ep.), Don DeFore, and Howard Duff who were paid $2,000 each.
 Most actors were paid between $150 and $500 depending on the size of their role.